-I feel cut off from the Western world; there isn’t a fast food restaurant in sight, a barber is cutting a man’s hair out on the pavement under the blazing sun, and the shouts from the kids playing in the nearby harbor proclaim their love for life.
+I feel cut off from the Western world; there isn’t a fast food restaurant in sight, a barber is cutting a man’s hair out on the pavement under the blazing sun, and the shouts from the kids playing in the nearby harbour proclaim their love for life.
 Lost in it all, I snap back to coherence.
 I notice a set of eyes peering up at me from underneath a conical hat; the adjoining lips offer a greeting of: ‘Sing Chào.’

 The breadth of lodgings on Phu Quoc is quite varied.
-Seasonal prices and number of current visitors can drastically ebb and flow the per-night price.
-By Vietnamese standards the prices may be a bit higher (mainly when compared to the larger urban cities Saigon and Hanoi) but you’ll be getting a grand trip out of the experience.
+Seasonal prices and the number of current visitors can drastically ebb and flow the per-night price.
+By Vietnamese standards, the prices may be a bit higher (mainly when compared to the larger urban cities Saigon and Hanoi) but you’ll be getting a grand trip out of the experience.
 The three main areas are Ving Bau Beach, Ong Lang Beach and Long Beach.
 Long Beach seems to have the most variety of resorts.
 I chose Cassia Cottages, solely because the staff harvests their own cinnamon then use it for cinnamon ice cream and cinnamon lattes.

-- I found the market in Duong Dong (the islands biggest town) to be quite fascinating.
+I found the market in Duong Dong (the islands biggest town) to be quite fascinating.
 If you like old world markets this will be a huge highlight for you.
 I tried to count on my hands how many food items which I could not identify, and I ran out of fingers.
 Don’t make any sudden movements as motor bikes intertwine with the sea of people walking about.

 I actually found the night market to be less interesting than Duong Dong’s daytime market but there are still some fun things to do at it.
 Looking at dehydrated bats to crush up into tea or playing carnival style gambling games sure beat sitting in your hotel room.

-By Plane – Vietnamese Airlines offers flights from Saigon for under $100.00.
+- By Plane – Vietnamese Airlines offers flights from Saigon for under $100.00.
 The flight takes less than an hour.

-By Boat – Three ports on the east side of the island are linked to Ha Tien on the Vietnamese/Cambodian Border and ferry trips between are made twice daily.
+- By Boat – Three ports on the east side of the island are linked to Ha Tien on the Vietnamese/Cambodian Border and ferry trips between are made twice daily.

-Where to Next
+Where to go next?

 The price to take a bus from Ha Tien to Sihanoukville costs roughly $20.00, during research no reputable outfits offered reliable transportation from Phu Quoc into Cambodia.